-Why buy original or custom artwork from an artist?
+Why buy original art from an artist?

-If you’re considering buying an archival quality print, it is also a worthwhile investment.
-It will be appealing on the walls, more durable, and resemble the original artwork fair more accurately than an inexpensive print.
-An archival quality print can acquire value just like original art, however usually in smaller amounts, and be resold at auctions.
-It has all the same previously mentioned benefits, but it’s a good alternative if original art is out of budget or the art will be in rough environment (eg. garage, bathroom, dirty workshop).
+- It has all the same previously mentioned benefits, but it’s a good alternative if original art is out of budget or the art will be in rough environment (eg. garage, bathroom, dirty workshop).